 The National Insurance Institute collects insurance contributions from all residents according to their social background and status, and pays benefits to those entitled.
 Hence, the income of economically established groups is transferred to weak and vulnerable groups and, thereby, the National Insurance Institute contributes to a more equitable distribution of national income and the reduction of dimensions of poverty.
 Further information...

-Recipients of long-term care benefits, attendance allowance and disabled child allowance, who employ a foreign worker for long-term care purposes - are exempted from reporting and paying insurance contributions on the wage they pay privately to the foreign worker, up to the sum of 5,500 NIS per month.
+Recipients of long-term care benefits, attendance allowance and disabled child allowance, who employ a foreign worker for long-term care purposes - are exempted from regular declaration about the employment of the foreign worker, according to the established rules.

-As of 1.1.2020, the employer of a foreign worker (caregiver), who holds a permit to hire a foreign worker for purposes of long-term care issued by the Population and Immigration Authority - will be exempt from reporting and payment of insurance contributions on the wage that he pays privately to the foreign worker, up to an amount of NIS 5,500 per month.
+As of 1.1.2020, the employer of a foreign worker (caregiver), who holds a permit to hire a foreign worker for purposes of long-term care issued by the Population and Immigration Authority - will be exempt from regular declaration about the employment of the foreign worker, if the wage privately paid to the foreign worker amount to up to NIS 5,500 per month.

 Remark: the exemption of payment of insurance contributions applies neither to corporations nor to other entities who employ foreign workers.
 The exemption is not granted but to a long-term care employer who is a private individual.